Set Prediction without Imposing Structure as Conditional Density Estimation: Deep Energy based Set Prediction

 The gradient of the left summand is approximated by sampling a mini-batch of $n$ tuples $\{(\vx_i,\mY_i^+)\}_{i=0..n}$ from the training set.
 The gradient of the right summand is approximated by \textit{solely} sampling input features $\{\vx_i\}_{i=0..m}$.
 Directly evaluating $\frac{\partial}{\partial \vtheta}\log(Z(\vx;\vtheta))$ is intractable; instead we approximate the gradient by sampling $\{\mY_j^-\}_{j=0..k}$ from the model distribution:

 The resulting approximate NLL objective is equivalent to contrasting the energy value for \textit{real} and \textit{synthesized} targets, with the former being minimized and the latter maximized.
-In practice, setting $k=1$ suffices.
+The objective is reminiscent of the discriminator's loss in generative adversarial networks \citep{goodfellow2014generative}, where a real sample is contrasted to a sample synthesized by the generator network.
+In practice, setting $k{=}1$ suffices.

 The Langevin MCMC algorithm allows for efficient sampling from high dimensional spaces \citep{geman1984stochastic,neal2011mcmc}.
 Access to the derivative of the unnormalized density function provides sufficient information for sampling.
-We apply the modified transition function:
+We apply the following modified transition function and keep only the last sample:

-with $\mZ \sim \mathcal{N}(0, \epsilon\mI)$, $\epsilon > 0$, $\mY^{(0)}$ a random initial sample from $\mZ$ and $\mY^{(T)}$ the final sample.
-Similar to previous authors \citep{welling2011bayesian, chen2014stochastic}, we forgo the Metropolis-Hastings and momentum updates for increased efficiency.
-Although the fixed cutoff $T$ results in a biased sampler, previous works have demonstrated the feasibility of training generative models on images with truncated Langevin MCMC methods \citep{nijkamphill2019anatomy,du2019implicit,grathwohl2019your}.